AppLovin Corporation Class A Common Stock

 Regulatory & Compliance Risks:

-• Export Controls and Sanctions: U.S. and foreign export controls and economic sanctions laws could limit global market access or result in substantial fines and reputational damage for non-compliance.
+- Export Controls: Subject to U.S. export controls (Export Administration Regulations) and economic sanctions (OFAC), which could limit global market access or result in liability for violations.

 Geopolitical & External Risks